alto-wg/rechater/automation.md

   - Reactive ALTO information resources update
   - Aggregation of different information sources
   - Considerations about intermediate abstraction (e.g., history, path cache)
-- Define the new interface (service) between application and server to allow the application to subscribe demand and enable reactive measurement and
+- Define a new interface (service) between the application and server to allow the application to subscribe demands and enable reactive measurement and
   computation:
-  - interested E2E flows
+  - Interested E2E flows
-  - constraints for flows
+  - Constraints for flows
+  - Potential metrics

 ## Remaining issues to be addressed